-The Head teacher will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the academy's care.
+The [job title of individual] will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the academy's care.
 This will happen as soon as is reasonably practicable, and no later than 14 days after the incident.

-The Headteacher/Deputy Headteacher will also notify named child protection agencies of any serious accident or injury to, or the death of, a pupil while in the academy's care.
+The [job title of individual] will also notify [insert details of local child protection agencies] of any serious accident or injury to, or the death of, a pupil while in the academy's care.